auxilium-software/auxilium/README.md

 ## Manual Installation
 For development purposes, pull the repository and use `install.sh` to get started.
 This script has been designed to work with Debian Bookworm, and should work on derivitive distributions.

+> [!TIP]
+> If you're cloning this repo on Windows, you may have to use the `git config core.protectNTFS false` command as there are files named "`aux.css`".
+>

 ## Acknowledgements
 Auxilium was created in [Aberystwyth University](https://aber.ac.uk) with funding from the [UK National Lottery's Community Fund](https://www.tnlcommunityfund.org.uk).
 This software is used to support the work of [Veterans Legal Link](https://veteranslegallink.org/), a service providing free legal advice for UK veterans.